From wikiHow: www.wikihow.com/Get-a-Cat-out-of-a-Tree

 * Wait for the cat to go inside.
 Be patient.
 If, after several hours, the cat does not go into the carrier, then you may need to climb up and put the cat inside of the carrier.

-3. Use a towel and broom to get the cat out to the tree.
+* Once the cat goes into the carrier, gently but quickly lower the carrier to the ground. - Use a towel and broom to get the cat out to the tree.
 This method is only suitable for when you can’t quite reach the cat but it’s almost close enough to grasp and if you have run out of other options, as it could traumatize the cat and has a greater risk of allowing the cat to fall and injure itself.
 Tie a towel firmly around the head of a broom.
 From a secure position, such as from the ground or from a secure position on a sturdy ladder, poke the cat with the broom enough to destabilize it.
 As the cat wobbles, its instincts will cause it to grab at the towel with its front claws, hooking them into the towel.

 * Pull steadily before the cat has time to let go, and it will attempt to hold both the tree and the towel with its claws.
 With luck, the well-hooked front claws will hold the towel more firmly than the rear claws can hold the tree, and your broom will have a cat holding onto it grimly with all claws.